Link Electronics

-Link Electronics Ltd. was a major UK industrial and broadcast television equipment manufacturer and systems integrator in the 1970s and 1980s.
+Link Electronics Ltd. was a major British industrial and broadcast television equipment manufacturer and systems integrator in the 1970s and 1980s.
 The company was founded by John Tanner and David Mann, who began manufacturing television cameras in 1966.

 Link was known mainly for its range of broadcast television cameras, but was also a manufacturer of outside broadcast (OB) vehicles, including the BBC "Type 5".
 Link also produced a wide range of ancillary studio equipment, such as distribution amplifiers, measuring sets and test-signal generators.

 Cameras

 Link started as an industrial camera manufacturer but soon moved into broadcast equipment when the BBC approached it to develop a successor to the commercially successful EMI 2001, when EMI's own design for the 2001's successor, the 2005, failed to meet expected standards when launched around 1975.
 The poor performance of this camera, considering its development cost, led to EMI exiting the broadcast camera industry.
 A similar fate befell Link around 10–15 years later upon the release of the Link 130 (further down this page).